 - Granulated sugar - simple white sugar will keep this cake sweet and moist.

-- Brown sugar - a bit of brown sugar will add a hint of molasses flavor for extra richness to enhance the chocolate taste.
+- Brown sugar - a bit of brown sugar will add a hint of molasses flavor for extra richness to enhance the chocolate taste and adds extra moisture with its water-binding properties.

-- Pure vanilla extract - vanilla is essential to enhance the flavor of the chocolate.
-Do not leave it out!
+- Pure vanilla extract - vanilla is essential to enhance the flavor of the cocoa to elevate the chocolate flavor.
+I love this Madagascar Bourbon Vanilla extract.

-- Cocoa powder - you can make due with cheap flour, sour cream, milk and oil but you should get your hands on cocoa powder!
-It’s the main flavor and you want it to shine so use the best you can find.
+- Cocoa powder - you can make do with basic quality flour, sour cream, milk and oil but you should get your hands on some good quality cocoa powder!
+It's the main flavor and you want it to shine so use the best you can find.
 I love to use this Dutch Process cocoa powder for this recipe.
 Make sure you use unsweetened cocoa powder and not cocoa mix.

 - Eggs - two whole eggs will set the structure of this cake and help emulsify the batter.

 - Oil - this is an oil-based cake.
-Although I LOVE BUTTER, oil makes cakes ultra moist since it is liquid at room temperature.
-Plus, with this intense chocolate flavour and the sour cream, you won't miss the butter.
+Although I LOVE BUTTER, oil makes cakes ultra moist since it is an unsaturated fat that is liquid at room temperature.
+Plus, with this intense chocolate flavor and the sour cream, you won't miss the butter.

 - Hot coffee - this recipe is unique in that uses hot coffee in the batter.
 The hot liquid dissolves the sugar and activates the leavening agents so that the cake begins to rise and set instantly.
 It is also the reason why this cake is so moist.